(888) 552-6760 SCHEDULE AN APPOINTMENT

 Sexual function improvement techniques: Vaginal dilators, topical vaginal moisturizers or lubricants may help reduce pain during sex.

-Your City of Hope care team will work with integrative care clinicians to explore medical and supportive care options to address your specific pelvic floor dysfunction challenges.
+The care team will work with supportive care clinicians to explore medical and supportive care options to address the patient's specific pelvic floor dysfunction challenges.